CiscoSE/xr-vagrant/README.md

 port 22 of the router is mapped to port 2223 in your machine.
 To ssh to the router, use the port mapped to 22 (guest) with vagrant/vagrant credentials

-For this example, you can ssh to the XRv using
+You can ssh to the XRv using

 ```bash
 ssh vagrant@localhost -p 2223